tadiusfrank2001/tadiushomelab/README.md

   -restart -agent
   ```

-- Or enable via Terminal:
+- then run this commoand via Terminal to restart vnc once more and make sure the password is changed:

   ```bash
   sudo /System/Library/CoreServices/RemoteManagement/ARDAgent.app/Contents/Resources/kickstart \